miso-lims/walkthroughs/_includes/runs-new.md

 1. Enter a date into _Start Date_.
 1. Click _Save_ in the upper right corner of the page.
 1. In the _Flow Cell_ section, click the _Add Flow Cell_ button.
-1. Enter the flow cell serial number of the container you have just created and click the _Add_ button.
+1. Enter the flow cell serial number of the container you created in exercise
+   {{include.section}}.1 and click the _Add_ button.